hellobloom/share-kit/README.md

 ### Usage

 `renderRequestElement` will render a QR code or button based on the client's platform.
-By defualt it will render a button when the client is mobile or tablet and on iOS.
+By default it will render a button when the client is mobile or tablet and on iOS.

 ```typescript
 import {renderRequestElement, RequestData, QROptions} from '@bloomprotocol/share-kit'